-The taste wasn’t so bad, but it left an oily film on my tongue (likely from the sucralose, vegetable oil, canola oil, or sunflower oil).
+The taste wasn’t horrible, but it left an oily film on my tongue (likely from the sucralose, vegetable oil, canola oil, or sunflower oil).
+No thanks.

 Muscle Milk has a few different versions of protein shakes.
 The Genuine line around 130 calories and 20 grams of protein.
 It was wayyy too sweet.
 I puckered my lips and made a face after the first taste.
 It was so thick that it left a film in my mouth and on my teeth as if I had been drinking straight oil.
 The Atkins shakes were much better for a similar price range and ingredient list.

 20 grams of sugar?
 No thanks!

 There’s a reason these taste so good– there is at least 40 grams of sugar in each 15 ounce bottle, depending on the flavor.
 To put it in perspective, that’s more than a bag of M&Ms (30 grams).
 The mango version has 54 grams in the 2 serving bottle.
 Never assume that the nutrition facts on the label are per bottle, always look to see how many servings the bottle contains.

 How could anyone think this was OK to sell?
 I couldn’t take more than one gulp because the consistency was like Elmer’s glue.
 When I tried to dump the rest in the sink it wouldn’t even drain it was so thick.
 I threw the rest of the pack away.